Youssef-zr/livewire-post-crud/README.md

-# Laravel CRUD Application with Livewire, Intervention Image, Laravel Collective, and Toastr
+# Laravel CRUD Application with Livewire

 Welcome to the README file for your Laravel CRUD application!
 This project provides a simple CRUD interface to manage posts, utilizing Laravel framework along with Livewire, Intervention Image, Laravel Collective, and Toastr.